Occupational health and safety management launched

-BSI, the business standards company, has published the first global standard for occupational health and safety management, ISO 45001 Occupational health and safety management – requirements with guidance for use.
+Herndon, VA – March 12, 2018 - The first global standard for occupational health and safety management, ISO 45001 Occupational health and safety management – requirements with guidance for use has published.

 ISO 45001 was created to address the global need to improve work related health and safety of workers – over two million of whom die each year from work-related incidents and an even higher number from occupational health issues.
 Led by the UK, the new international standard was developed with input from over 70 countries across five continents.

 ISO 45001 specifies requirements for creating an occupational health and safety (OH&S) management system, with interpretation guidance to enable an organization to improve OH&S performance in the workplace.
-The requirements in the standard are applicable to all organizations, irrespective of its size, activities.
+The requirements in the standard are applicable to all organizations, irrespective of its size or activities.

 Rather than see OH&S as a necessary burden, ISO 45001 encourages an organization to see OH&S as an investment in their success.
 The standard uses risk-based thinking throughout to minimize negative outcomes, and emphasizes that workers closest to a particular risk should be involved in the decision-making process.
 By managing risks and embracing the opportunity to improve OH&S performance, organizations create the environment for a healthier, safer and more engaged workforce.